iankressin/magic-metamask-ceramic/README.md

 ## Code

-First things first, we need to create a Ceramic
+First things first, we need to create a Ceramic instance and a resolver object.
+On Ceramic network, most of the times streams are signed with `3id`.
+Although, `key-did` could be appear out there in a few documents, so we create our resolver with both `key-did` and `3id` resolvers.

 ```js
 const ceramic = new Ceramic(process.env.NEXT_PUBLIC_CERAMIC_NODE_URL);